furkan-cat/one-page-react-project/README.md

-# Getting Started with Create React App
+# One Page React Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is my first react project that i've already started today.
+I'll keep you guys be updated..
+Stay tuned!

 ## Available Scripts